-- Based on rankings, geographic proximity and missed class time, the committee will determine the pairings of the teams that will participate in the opening-round games, and which teams will serve as the hosts. - The opening-round games may be contested Saturday, May 4, or Tuesday, May 7.
-The location(s) will be determined by the committee. - A 90-minute closed practice time will be reserved for each team the day before competition. - Host institutions will receive reimbursement, including, but not limited to, score-table personnel fees, security, ticketing operations and venue staffing costs. - Visiting teams will receive per diem for the travel/practice day before the opening-round game, the day of the opening-round game and the travel day after the opening-round game.
+- Based on rankings and geographic proximity, the committee will determine the pairings of the teams that will participate in the opening-round games, and which teams will serve as the hosts. - The opening-round games may be contested Saturday, Nov.
+30, Wednesday, Dec.
+4 or Thursday, Dec.
+5. The location(s) will be determined by the committee. - A 90-minute closed practice time will be reserved for each team the day prior to competition. - Host teams will receive reimbursement, including, but not limited to, score-table personnel fees, security, ticketing operations and venue staffing costs. - Visiting teams will receive per diem for the travel/practice day before the opening-round game, the day of the opening-round game and the travel day after the opening-round game, if applicable.
 The NCAA will pay for travel expenses as long as arrangements are made through the official NCAA travel provider, Short's Travel Management.
-The host should assist the visiting team in procuring hotel rooms. - A site representative will be appointed by the NCAA Women's Water Polo Committee to oversee the conduct of each opening-round game.
-The site representative will meet with the coach, administrator and athletic trainer of both teams the day before competition. - Officials for the opening-round games will be recommended by the national coordinator of officials and approved by the Women's Water Polo Committee.
+The host should assist the visiting team in procuring hotel rooms. - A site representative will be appointed by the NCAA Men's Water Polo Committee to oversee the conduct of each opening-round game.
+The site representative will meet with the coach, administrator and athletic trainer of both teams the day prior to competition. - Officials for the games will be recommended by the national coordinator of officials and approved by the Men's Water Polo Committee.
 Teams will be notified of the game officials by 8 p.m.
-Eastern time the day before competition.
+Eastern time the day prior to competition.